Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## Discussion

 After having downloaded all of the data and performed all the phylogenetic analyses, I went back to gather data on the localization of these proteins in each species.
 Unfortunately, at this point, I discovered that for the majority of the species, the cellular localizations of these proteins have not been characterized.
-In particular, I was able to find evidence for the cytosolic localization for GPT in humans, mice, and rats.
+In particular, I was able to find evidence for the cytosolic localization for GPT in humans, mice, and rats using RefSeq.
 These species were also consistent with the mitochondrial localization of GPT2.
 For the rest of the species, there was no data suggesting one way or the other.

 This limitation on trait data limited the depth of the analysis to some degree.
 However, a few trends were still evident from the data that was gathered.
 As a whole the trees produced when comparing the two genes and the concatenated results were highly similar.
 They also generally mapped the accepted relationships between species.
 For example, the two rodents were always grouped together as were humans, chimpanzees, and monkeys.
 These groups always featured high bootstrap values.
 There was more difficulty in resolving the placements of zebrafish and frogs.
 These two were always the most distantly related other than yeast but their order often switched.